 This totally misses the point.

-Children need secure and consistent attachment.
-Boarding schools do not supply this and a new state of the art multi-media centre does not compensate.
+Children need loving and secure attachment.
+Boarding schools create a psychological and physical exile which disrupts love and connection.
+A new state of the art technology centre, or the 'old boys network' does not compensate.